Pigtail: In Japan

 Unbraided pigtails are extremely popular in Japan, especially in anime and manga fandom and Japanese otaku culture.
 Traditionally a hairstyle worn by young girls, it has come to represent innocence, and is also known as the "twintail" or futatsu-yui (二つ結い).
 Anime and manga characters sporting twintails have been prevalent since the 1960s, and the hairstyle has since entered mainstream culture, in part due to Vocaloid Hatsune Miku embracing the look.
 This includes the creation of a "Japan Twintail Association" to promote and celebrate the hairstyle, as well as running photo spreads of models sporting the dual tails.
-"Twin Tail Day" is officially recognized by the Japan Anniversary Association and falls on February 2, when girls post images of themselves with the hairstyle onto Twitter.
+"Twin Tail Day" is officially recognized by the Japan Anniversary Association and falls on February 2, when women post images of themselves with the hairstyle onto Twitter.